-- Rev. and Mrs. Allen Bennett Endowment: An endowed scholarship given in honor of Rev. and Mrs. Allen Bennett. - Mark Bondurant Memorial Scholarship: An annual award from this endowed fund is made to an upper-class, Pastoral Ministries major with at least a 3.0 GPA. - Burton Scholarship: The children of Mr. and Mrs. Dexter Burton have established an endowed scholarship fund in honor of their parents to assist needy students. - Gladys Cooper Scholarship: The estate of Gladys Cooper, a song evangelist in the Church of the Nazarene, provides scholarship assistance to needy male students studying for parish ministry. - Emerald Scholarship: This endowed scholarship, made possible through the estate of Bernice Brand, assists women students taking Women's Studies classes. - Emerson Scholarship: An endowed scholarship to assist pastoral ministries students. - Ethnic Ministerial Loan/Scholarship: The Mission Strategy Office of the Church of the Nazarene administers a scholarship fund for ethnic American students who intend to enter pastoral ministry in the Church of the Nazarene.
+- Rev. and Mrs. Allen Bennett Scholarship: An endowed scholarship given in honor of Rev. and Mrs. Allen Bennett. - Mark Bondurant Memorial Scholarship: An annual award from this endowed fund is made to an upper-class, Pastoral Ministries major with at least a 3.0 GPA. - Bordelon/Alder Scholarship: An endowed scholarship established by Donna Alder in memory of her parents, Rev. and Mrs. C. E. Bordelon.
+Based on need and potential, this scholarship will assist women going into full-time Christian service. - Burton Scholarship: The children of Mr. and Mrs. Dexter Burton have established an endowed scholarship fund in honor of their parents to assist needy students. - Gladys Cooper Scholarship: An endowed scholarship from the estate of Gladys Cooper, a song evangelist in the Church of the Nazarene, to assist needy male students who are preparing to preach. - C.B. and Jewel Cox Scholarship: An endowed scholarship to provide assistance to international and ethnic students who are full-time ministry men or women who plan to return to their people. - Anna Louis Dreyer Scholarship: The estate of Anna Louis Dreyer provides an annual contribution to NBC to assist needy students. - Emerald Scholarship: An endowed scholarship from the estate of Bernice Brand to assist women students taking Women's Studies classes.

-- Ruby Fisher Scholarship: The estate of Ruby Fisher provides an annual contribution to NBC to aid those preparing for pastoral ministry and missionary service. - General Superintendents Scholarship: The NBC administration selects students who qualify academically and have financial need to receive this distinguished annual scholarship. - Gunter Memorial Scholarship: Established in remembrance of Ewell Gunter and in honor of Rev. Odie Gunter, this endowed scholarship is for students preparing for full-time ministry with a call to foreign missions. - Gary Haines Scholarship: Rev. Gary Haines has established an endowed scholarship to assist ministerial students. - Pansy Hollandsworth Scholarship: An endowed scholarship to be given to the wife of a student to help her prepare for the role of pastor's wife. - Holten Scholarship: This endowed scholarship assists needy black students. - International Board of Education Scholarships: Administered through the headquarters of the Church of the Nazarene, various scholarship applications are sent annually in the spring to NBC's financial aid office for students to apply. - Jackson Scholarship: This is an unendowed scholarship fund to assist needy students. - Alma C. Jordan Scholarship: This endowed scholarship is to provide tuition assistance to foreign students unable to obtain work permits in the United States. - Katie Davis Keller Scholarship: Katie Davis Keller of Greeley, Colorado, established an endowed scholarship fund to assist needy ministerial students. - Lambright Scholarship: An endowed scholarship established by Terry Lambright for a Christian Counseling major. - Irene and William Lee Endowment: An endowed scholarship given in honor of William Lee with preference to students in the Rocky Mountain District preparing for full-time ministry in any area. - Paul Lewis Scholarship: The estate of Paul Lewis, father of NBC professor, Richard Lewis, provides an endowed scholarship for needy students. - Norman and Beatrice Meyer Scholarship: An endowed scholarship to provide assistance to needy ministerial students. - Evonne Neuenschwander Creative Hymn Playing Endowment: Established in honor of Evonne Neuenschwander, former NBC professor, to provide tuitional assistance to church piano students.
+- Emerson Scholarship: An endowed scholarship to assist pastoral ministries students. - Ethnic Ministerial Loan/Scholarship: The Mission Strategy Office of the Church of the Nazarene administers a scholarship fund for ethnic American students who intend to enter pastoral ministry in the Church of the Nazarene. - Ruby Fisher Scholarship: The estate of Ruby Fisher provides an annual contribution to NBC to aid those students of the Nazarene religious faith who are preparing for pastoral ministry and missionary service. - General Superintendents Scholarship: The NBC administration selects students who qualify academically and have financial need to receive this distinguished annual scholarship. - James E. Graves Jr. Ministerial Scholarship: An endowed scholarship established by William Graves in honor of his brother, James E. Graves Jr., to assist those preparing to be ministers. - Gunter Memorial Scholarship: An endowed scholarship established in remembrance of Ewell Gunter and in honor of Rev. Odie Gunter for junior or senior students preparing for full-time ministry with a call to foreign missions. - Gary Haines Scholarship: An endowed scholarship established by Rev. Gary Haines to assist ministerial students. - Pansy Hollandsworth Scholarship: An endowed scholarship to be given to the wife of a student to help her prepare for the role of pastor's wife. - Holten Scholarship: An endowed scholarship to assist needy black students. - International Board of Education Scholarships: Administered through the Global Ministry Center of the Church of the Nazarene, various scholarship applications are sent annually in the spring to NBC's financial aid office for students to apply. - Jackson Scholarship: An endowed scholarship to assist needy students. - Alma C. Jordan Scholarship: An endowed scholarship to provide tuition assistance to foreign students unable to obtain work permits in the United States. - Katie Davis Keller Scholarship: An endowed scholarship established by Katie Davis Keller of Greeley, Colorado, to assist needy ministerial students. - Lambright Scholarship: An endowed scholarship established by Terry Lambright in honor of his parents, Ralph and Dorothea Lambright, for students pursuing a Christian Counseling major.
+It is intended for use in the clinical year. - William Lee Scholarship: An endowed scholarship given in memory and honor of William Lee by his wife, Irene, preferably for students in the Rocky Mountain District preparing for full-time Christian ministry in any area.